Whats new in Java 8 - Date API part II

 This post is continues our review of the Date API that came with the release of Java 8.
 We are going to continue our concentration on classes that make working with dates/times very easy.
 Working with date objects in previous releases of Java was very challenging with respect to adding time or getting the difference between dates.
 Hopefully after looking at the classes we present here, your opinion of working with dates and times in Java will change.
 Specifically, we are going to take a look at the following classes:

-• Other classes to represent dates/times ZonedDateTime and OffsetDateTime
+- Other classes to represent dates/times

-• Using the Clock class to get system time but specify different time zones
+Clockclass to get system time but specify different time zones - Represent arbitrary number of days with the

 Zoned/Offset Dates and Times